space-concordia-robotics/robotics-prototype/robot/rover/README.md

 Let Peter know if you want to be added to this mailing list.

+In order to control the mailing list, add a file called `emails.txt` containing a single line of comma-separated email addresses.
+This file should be placed in the same folder as the emailer script itself (`emailIPAddress.js`).

 #### ROS Rover Startup service

 This service follows the IP-emailer service and executes a roslaunch file `rover.launch`, which will allow developers to easily add nodes to be launched on startup without having to create